bmuschko/cka-crash-course/exercises/26-troubleshooting-worker-node/instructions.md

 </p>
 </details>

-In this exercise, you will learn how to troubleshooting the underlying issue of worker node.
-The cluster will contain of a single control plane node named `kube-control-plane`, and one worker node named `kube-worker-1`.
+In this exercise, you will learn how to troubleshoot the underlying issue of a worker node.
+The cluster will consist of a single control plane node named `kube-control-plane`, and one worker node named `kube-worker-1`.
 The existing setup uses virtual machines (VMs) to emulate the cluster environment.

 > [!NOTE]
 > The file [vagrant-setup.md](../common/vagrant-setup.md) describes the setup instructions and commands for Vagrant and VMware.
 If you do not want to use the Vagrant environment, you can use the O'Reilly interactive lab ["Troubleshooting a Worker Node"](https://learning.oreilly.com/interactive-lab/cka-prep-troubleshooting/9781492099222/).